palbarede/plot-counters/README.txt

 Usage (in Unix shell for example) :
 % plot_counters.py rue_Jean_Martin.txt

-Example input file: *.txt.
+Example input data file: *.txt.

-Example output graphics *.png.
+Example output graphics file *.png.

-Any counter series must be increasing (not strictly), unless the counter has been changed someday.
-The program detects this and downshifts older data for continuity with newer data (hence negative values are possible), see redress.py.
-A warning is printed for each downshift change.
+Any counter series must be increasing (not strictly), unless the counter is changed some day.
+The program detects this and downshifts older data for continuity with newer data (hence negative values are possible on plot).
+A warning is printed for each downshift, so that the user has a chance to check if the non increasing series is his own error in copying data rather than actual counter change.

-Missing data are allowed (null in data file, yielding 'nan' in pandas DataFrame).
+Missing data (void in data file) are allowed (yielding 'nan' in pandas DataFrame).

-Some settings are in plot_counters.py.
+Some default settings are in plot_counters.py.

 Data file syntax:

-* There must be a line beginning with end_of_python_code.
+* There must be a line beginning with 'end_of_python_code'.
 The text before this line will be executed as python code.
-This is useful to pass file only settings.
+This is useful for file settings (overriding defaults).

-* Column separator: \t (TAB) (can be set).
-Additional spaces are always permitted for better alignment in the text editor.
+* Column separator: TAB (sep='\t').
+Additional spaces are permitted for better alignment in text editor.

 * First column must contain date in format YYYYMMDD.

-* On top of each column write subplot number (int >= 1) or 0 if not to plot (e. g. comments).
-Subplots will appear as 1, 2, 3... from top to bottom.
+* On top of each column (except the first) must be subplot number (int >= 1) or 0 if not to plot (e. g. comments).
+Subplots will appear in this order from top to bottom.

 Common errors in data file: